Can you get car insurance with a suspended license?

 Can someone drive my car if my license is suspended?

-Yes, as long as you give them permission another person is allowed to use your car while your license is suspended.
-You can even sit in the car as a passenger, too.
-You’d only be in violation of the law (and uninsured in the event of an accident) if you got behind the wheel.
+Yes, anyone you give permission can drive your car while your license is suspended.
+You can even ride as a passenger, too.
+You’ll only be in violation of the law (and uninsured in the event of an accident) if you get behind the wheel.

 Can I register a vehicle with a suspended license?

-It’s possible to register a car even if you have a suspended license.
-That’s because you’re not required to drive in order to register a car.
-You just need to prove your ownership.
-However, if you don’t already have car insurance, you won’t be able to register your car as long as your license is suspended and hasn’t been reinstated.
+You can register a car even if you have a suspended license.
+That’s because you’re not required to drive in order to register a car; you only need to prove your ownership.

 Do you need an SR-22 if your license was suspended?

-It’s possible that you’ll have to find an insurance company that will file an SR-22 on your behalf in order to reinstate a suspended license.
-Many states require SR-22s or a similar form, but not always.
-It’s best to check the laws with your state’s DMV if your license is suspended.
+You may need to find an insurance company to file an SR-22 for you if your license has been suspended.
+Many states require SR-22s or a similar form, but it’s best to check the laws with your state’s DMV if your license is suspended.